nikhilbuilds/scriptassist/README.md

 ## 8. Poorly optimized data access patterns -

-## Tradeoff, The number of repeated db calls are reduced but for update and delete it does not return the entity in the response.
+## Services in the tasks service were optimized and paginated as well.
+Even if this is used in queues the data can be chuncked and sent for processing in the queues.

+# Security Vulnerabilities

+## 9. Inadequate authentication mechanism with several vulnerabilities

+## Implement Refresh Token and update JWT Guards. - Reduce jwt token verification to 12 hours and add refresh token which has a 7 day expiration.

+## 10. Improper authorization checks that can be bypassed

 ## End Note -

 ## There are no domain examples that need transactions, they are only needed when updating different tables or rows and all the operations need to succeed.
-If one fails the rest must be rolled back.
+If one fails the rest must be rolled back
+## common service to paginate a repositories response.
+## Create a transaction management utility.
+## Improved authentication - Create a session table to invalidate old access tokens on refresh.